praegus/toolchain-fitnesse-plugin/slashdocs/docs/fixtures/hsac-fixtures/browser-test.md

 ##### switch to previous tab
 Switches to the previous tab within the browser.

+##### ensure only one tab
+Sets the active tab to the current tab and closes all other tabs.

 ##### page content type
 Returns the content type of the page currently opened.